Ewald Heer: Background

 Heer was born in Friedensfeld, Bessarabia (a principality of Moldavia that was part of the Kingdom of Romania in 1918 before being occupied by the USSR) in 1930.
-He fled the Russian army and escaped to Germany, eventually making his way to the United States.
+He fled the Soviet army and escaped to Germany, eventually making his way to the United States.

 Heer received a degree in architectural engineering from the Technical University of Hamburg in 1953, a Bachelor of Science degree in Physics from the City College of New York in 1959, a Master of Science from Columbia University in 1960, a Civil Engineering from Columbia University in 1962, and a Doktor-Ingenieur degree from the Leibniz University Hannover in 1964.
 He was a licensed Professional Engineer in New York and California.

 Heer married Hannelore Oehlers on January 26, 1952, in Hamburg, Germany.
 He had two sons; Thomas Heer born on June 4, 1962, and Eric Heer born on April 4, 1964.
 Heer has seven grandchildren total, but has publicly stated several times that his favorite grandchildren are Thomas' two daughters Hillary and Julia Heer.

 Heer died at his home in La Canada, California, on March 5, 2025, at the age of 94.
 He was survived by his wife, Hannelore, and two sons, Thomas and Eric.